syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion® RangeSlider Control for Xamarin.Android
+title: Getting Started with Syncfusion® RangeSlider for Xamarin.Android
-description: A quick tour to initial users on Syncfusion® RangeSlider control for Xamarin.Android platform
+description: A quick tour and step-by-step guide for initial users to get started with Syncfusion® RangeSlider control implementation in Xamarin.Android
-platform: Xamarin.Android
+platform: xamarin.android
 control: RangeSlider
 documentation: ug
 ---